 The commercial aerospace industry is highly regulated by the FAA in the United States, EASA in Europe, and other governmental authorities elsewhere in the world, while the military aerospace industry is governed by military quality specifications established by the U.S. Department of Defense for the manufacturing and repair industries and ISO-9000.
 TAT is required to be certified by one or more of these entities and, in some cases, by individual OEMs.
 TAT must also satisfy the requirements of its customers, including OEMs and airlines that are subject to FAA regulations and to evolving industry standards, and provide these customers with products that comply with the government regulations applicable to commercial flight operations.
 TAT believes it currently satisfies or exceeds these FAA maintenance standards in its repair and overhaul activities.
-Our active or operating repair stations in Israel and the United States are approved by the FAA (while TAT-Engineering, our joint venture in Russia, is currently pursuing such certification).
-TAT also believes it currently standards in its facilities.
+Our active or operating repair stations in Israel and the United States are approved by the FAA (while TAT-Engineering, our joint venture in Russia, is currently pursuing such certification or is currently in process of pursuing such certification).
+TAT also believes it currently satisfies all industry standards in its facilities.